top of page

 Julia LaFond got her master’s in geoscience from Penn State University.
 She’s had flash fiction published in venues such as Worlds of Possibility, The Martian Magazine of Science Fiction Drabbles, and Twenty-two Twenty-Eight.
 In her spare time, Julia enjoys reading and gaming.
 Website: jklafondwriter.wordpress.com.

-Julia is the author of “First Contact” from Radon issue 6.
+Julia is the author of “First Contact” from Radon Issue 6.

 Q: Did your inspiration for “First Contact” come from your personal experience with car warranty spam calls?